Formerly known as the Castle of Glooms, this castle is beautifully sited upon a narrow bridge overlooked by the Ochil Hills.

 There is a grassed terrace, although access via the cobbled yard cannot easily be crossed for visitors with wheelchairs.
 The castle interior is not suitable for visitors with physical disabilities.
-Disabled drivers can, with care, drive up to the door of the property.
+Up to date access information can be found on our website

 Very occasionally the property has to close at short notice due to adverse weather conditions or other reasons out with our control.
 Please check the Historic Scotland closures page for any unexpected site closures https://www.historicenvironment.scot/visit-a-place/check-for-closures/.
 You can also follow closure tweets from @welovehistory using #hsclosure.
 Alternatively please call the site before setting off to check they are open.